SmithB/ICESat2/README.md

 ### Some tips

-If you're really confident that your changes/additions will not break anything, you can skeep the branch creation and just do steps (1), (4) and (5):
+If you are really confident that your changes/additions will not break anything, you can skeep the branch creation and just do steps (1), (4) and (5):
     ```
     git clone https://github.com/SmithB/ICESat2.gi://github.com/SmithB/ICESat2.git
     cd ICESat2